xcarpentier/rn-pdf-reader-js/README.md

 ## Requirements
 * Use it into Expo app (from expo client, Standalone app or ExpoKit app).
 * Because we need to have access to `Expo.FileSystem`
-* Only React-Native 0.54+ support, Expo SDK 27
+* Targeted / tested version: React Native 0.55.4 / Expo SDK 28.0

 ## Features
 * **Android specific: uses native React.js with react-pdf npm webpacked and compiled into base64 string which is displayed in a React Native WebView**